matthewmx86/Redmond-Firefox/README.md

 A collection of Internet Explorer styled themes for Firefox
 ![Image Screenshot](https://github.com/matthewmx86/Redmond-Firefox/blob/master/Screenshots/Screenshot1.png)
 ## About
-The Redmond-Firefox project aims to create Firefox themes mimicking the different versions of Internext Explorer.
+The Redmond-Firefox project aims to create a Firefox theme mimicking classic Internext Explorer.
 The project originally started when I was designing Firefox themes to go along with my GTK Redmond97 and Redmond2K themes.
-I figured I would add a github repository containing all my IE clone Firefox themes and possibly add more versions.

 ## Requirements
 #### Main theme